csmpls/idas-blue/README.md

 ====

 ## peer-to-peer messaging
-posts are synchronized over [bittorrent sync](http://labs.bittorrent.com/experiments/sync.html), but really any peer-to-peer protocol would work. alternative p2p, mesh network, bring it on.
+posts are synchronized over [bittorrent sync](http://labs.bittorrent.com/experiments/sync.html), but really any peer-to-peer protocol would work. some open-source thing, mesh network, whatever.

 ## end-to-end encryption
 posts are encrypted from the moment the sender hits the "send" button to the moment the reciever enters some password in her browser. posts are decrypted in the web-browser using [javascript](http://crypto.stanford.edu/sjcl/), so it's unlikely that posts are ever stored permanently in plaintext.